noseka1/quay-kustomization/quay-operator/README.md

 #### Local Storage (Non-Prod Use Only)

 By default Quay uses a Local storage which means that it stores container images into a directory `/datastorage/registry` on the local file system.
 If you mount a PVC into this directory, you will obtain a persistent local storage and images uploaded to the registry will survive a restart of the Quay pod.
-Note that Local storage is not meant to be used for production deployments.
+Note that *Local storage is not meant to be used for production deployments*.

 #### Production Storage Backends